-The Tenth Tel Aviv International Colloquium on Cinema and Television Studies
+The Eleventh Tel Aviv International Colloquium on Cinema and Television Studies

 Presentations may address, but are not limited to, the following topics:

 Allies, dissidents, rivals, and collaborators in the history and theory of moving images and within and between media industries and technologies; blacklists and quotas

 The multivalence of personal, political, and poetic hospitality: giving shelter, expanding one’s world, reciprocity, violence, blurred boundaries between inside and outside, a disturbance to existing orders, and encountering uninvited guests in moving images

 Self-defeating, self-refuting, and self-hating texts, theories, viewers, and filmmakers